BostonBSD/financials/README.md

 Has been tested on FreeBSD 13.1,
 Debian “bullseye”, and Ubuntu 22.04; using amd64 architecture.

-Will compile on FreeBSD 13.1 for arm64, although it hasn't been tested [I only have a headless test machine].
+Will compile and run on FreeBSD 13.1 for arm64, although it's not regularly tested.

 ----------------------------------------------------------